Kid-approved fun for your Outer Banks vacation!

 Sun Realty thinks that kids rock!
 We want our youngest visitors to have the coolest Outer Banks vacation ever.
 Sun Realty's Top 10 List of Outer Banks Activities for Kids offers awesome ideas that will keep both children and parents happy.

-1. Catch a wave! - Yes, kids can learn to surf!
-Professional Outer Banks surf instructors are CPR certified and known how to safely introduce kids to the sport.
+1. Catch a wave!
+Yes, kids can learn to surf!
+Professional Outer Banks surf instructors are CPR certified and know how to safely introduce kids to the sport.
 Check out local companies like Corolla Surf Shop or Whalebone Surf Shop in Nags Head.

 2. Go nuts for nature!
 The Outer Banks Center for Wildlife Education in Corolla offers a calendar of cool activities for kids 4 and up!
 Learn how to fish, take a beach exploration, learn about nature photography, and more!
 All activities are free, but donations are appreciated.

-5. Hole in one! - From Corolla to Hatteras Island, you can find numerous miniature golf courses.
+5. Hole in one!
+From Corolla to Hatteras Island, you can find numerous miniature golf courses.
 Try to make par on the jungle, pirate, or dinosaur themed holes.
 This classic activity is always a hit, and many courses offer Play All Day passes.
 Outer Banks putt-putt never goes out of style!
-Check out the Promenade Water Sports & Golf at Mile Post 0 in Kitty Hawk, or Uncle Eddy's Frozen Custard & Mini Golf in Buxton.

-6. Take a wild horse adventure! - There's nothing cooler than seeing the amazing Corolla Wild Horses in person.
+6. Take a wild horse adventure!
+There's nothing cooler than seeing the amazing Corolla Wild Horses in person.
 Several companies in Corolla offer Jeep rentals or guided tours.
 Use a company like Bob's Off-Road Wild Horse Tours for a guaranteed sighting of these beautiful creatures.
-Make sure you bring your camera!

 8. Climb a huge sand dune!
 You gotta make it to the top of Jockey's Ridge in Nags Head!
 You can roll down the dune, fly a kite, or even learn to hang glide!